dustywhite7/Econ8320/SlidesCode/5 - Regex.md

 import re
 ```

-We can work through examples in Mimir notebooks (or in Spyder or a terminal)
+We can work through examples in notebooks, in Spyder or a terminal.
+I'll use Codio's terminal.

 ---